zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

    * - ``isCancelable``

        .. type:: boolean
+          :required: false

      - Whether or not the payment can be canceled.
+This parameter is omitted if the payment reaches a final state.

    * - ``authorizedAt``